 Learn firsthand, from a panel of youth and young adult UCC members, why so many young people are leaving communities of faith.
 There will be a Q & A session which will give attendees the opportunity to interact with the panel to further understand the issue and obtain suggestions on how they can reach out and embrace this vital demographic.

 Julia LeBrell, Council for Youth and Young Adult Ministries

 Youth and Sunday School: We Can Do Better

-This workshop is for Christian educators who teach youth and are looking for more effective ways to connect the basics of teaching to a topical-based content approach for students.
-Learn, hands-on, with Nissia as he walks attendees through a youth Sunday school lesson and transforms it into an engaging, fun, relevant, and faith strengthening experience.
+This workshop is for Christian educators who are looking for more effective ways to connect the basics of teaching to a scripture-based content approach for youth.
+Learn, hands-on, with Vissia as he walks attendees through a youth Sunday school lesson and transforms it into an engaging, fun, relevant, and faith strengthening experience.

 Nathanael Vissia, Director of Christian Education at UCC at Valley Forge and creator of rfour.org, a website offering free access to over 175 Sunday school lesson plans